 - Our paper at Ro-Man 2012 - "Online Customization of Teleoperation Interfaces" - was nominated for the best paper award.

-- Our paper at R:SS 2012 - "Formalizing Assistive Teleoperation" - was nominated for the best paper award, and was the best student paper runner-up.
+- Our paper at R:SS 2012 - "Formalizing Assistive Teleoperation" - was nominated for the best paper award.

 - I was a Google Anita Borg Scholar for 2012-2013.